Sammons/IRC/README.md

 IRC
 ===

-IRC is a node.js based IRC client designed to win.
+IRC is a node.js based IRC client designed to act as a core for irc bots.